RuvaS20/zvirevo_word-embeddings/README.md

    ```

 Follow the prompts to complete the deployment.
 Once finished, Google Cloud Run will provide a URL where your application is accessible.

-## API Documentation

-[Include details about your API endpoints, request/response formats, and example usage here]

 ## Future Directions